hellerve/ptolemy/README.md

 the 70s after all), but we should be wary of the fact that back then, too, we thought we did things the right way when in fact we didn't.

+* [High-Selectivity Electrochemical Conversion of CO2 to Ethanol using a Copper Nanoparticle/N-Doped Graphene Electrode](http://onlinelibrary.wiley.com/doi/10.1002/slct.201601169/full) by **Yang Song et al.** (2016)

+Saying I understood this paper would be an overstatement.
+It was an interesting read nonetheless and the research in it sounds promising.
+To a clean future!